MasteringClaudeCodeSkillsforAdvancedAIDevelopment

 > ✅ **What you should see**: A new bash prompt, indicating you are inside the Docker container (e.g., `root@<container_id>:/app#`).

 Verify: From within the container, try running python --version to confirm Python is installed.
 You can also create a file: echo "print('Hello from Docker')" > test.py and then run python test.py.
 Exit the container with exit.
-Check your local code_output directory; it should contain test.py.
-If the mount isn't working, test.py won't be there.
+Check your local code_output directory; if test.py isn't chilling there, your volume mount is broken.
+That's a classic Docker setup headache, so double-check the path.

 #What Are Claude's Best Code Skills for Developers?